isabella232/Gemini-GAN/README.md

 pip install pickle5
 ```

-The Mirtk installation (http://mirtk.github.io/getstarted.html) is only needed for testing the classic super-risolution methods (I.e, Linear/NN/BSpline) and for the alignment block in the V-AMA code.
+The Mirtk installation (http://mirtk.github.io/getstarted.html) is only needed for testing the classic super-resolution methods (i.e., Linear/NN/BSpline) and for the alignment block in the V-AMA code.

 # Code